What Is Acupuncture and How Does It Work?

 Does the Medical Establishment Approve of It?

 Yes.
-There are about 28,000 licensed acupuncturists in the U.S. Also, the World Health Organization recognizes about 30 medical problems, ranging from allergies to pain, that can be helped by acupuncture treatment.
-The FDA also sees acupuncture needles as medical devices.
+There are about 28,000 licensed acupuncturists in the U.S. The FDA also sees acupuncture needles as medical devices.

 Will My Health Insurance Policy Cover It?